Dawson-Field/USU_coursework/Crypto_Currency_Exchange/README.md

 - arbitrage.py: Main script that handles fetching data from the API, constructing the graph, performing the graph traversal, and printing the output.
 - requirements.txt: A file listing the required Python packages for the project.
 - README.md: This file, providing an overview of the project.

+# Contact
+For any questions or feedback, feel free to contact me at [dawsontfield@gmail.com](mailto:dawsontfield@gmail.com).